oliwierptak/popo/README.md

 Apart from the typical setters and getters POPO objects have additional helper methods which ease access to, and offer more insight about the data that they represent.

-The following methods are supported:
+The following methods are supported by plugins:

 - `isNew`
 - `fromArray`